 SEBI Grade A Exam Centres

 Since the SEBI Grade A examination is held in online mode, various examination centres are allocated.
 Once you are allocated a particular centre, no request to get it changed will be entertained.
-Though you are given a choice to select your exam centre, SEBI reserves the right to change, cancel or add more centres in the list of exam centres at its discretion
+Though you are given a choice to select your exam centre, SEBI reserves the right to change, cancel or add more centers to the list of exam centres at its discretion

 |S. No.||State/ UT||Centre|